How to Configure WebGPU Adapter Limits for Large GeoJSON

 Memory Alignment for Spatial Data Buffers

-GeoJSON coordinates must be flattened into typed arrays with strict 16-byte alignment for optimal GPU memory coalescing.
-Each vertex, polygon ring, or spatial index entry should be padded to align(16) boundaries in WGSL.
-When constructing GPUBuffer descriptors, set size to a multiple of 16 bytes and use explicit offset alignment for dynamic indexing.
+GeoJSON coordinates must be flattened into typed arrays with strict alignment for optimal GPU memory coalescing.
+Each vertex, polygon ring, or spatial index entry should satisfy the alignment requirements of its WGSL type: vec2<f32> aligns to 8 bytes; vec4<f32> to 16 bytes.
+When constructing GPUBuffer descriptors, set size to a multiple of 4 bytes (the minimum GPUBuffer size alignment) and ensure that struct fields satisfy WGSL’s type-based alignment rules.
 Misaligned spatial buffers cause GPUValidationError during setBindGroup or trigger L2 cache thrashing in the memory controller.

 For coordinate arrays, interleave x, y, z, padding or maintain separate buffers for geometry and attributes to preserve alignment without inflating transfer sizes.
 Python backend teams should serialize coordinates as np.float32 arrays with explicit padding before WebSocket or HTTP transfer, ensuring the frontend receives pre-aligned binary payloads that bypass JSON parsing overhead.
 Adhere to RFC 7946 coordinate ordering while stripping nested JSON structures during serialization.